Our kits sell quickly. We recommend calling 913-715-7000 to check inventory status before you head out for our office.

-Do-It-Yourself Air Chek radon test kits are available at the Johnson County K-State Research and Extension office
+Do-It-Yourself radon test kits are available at the Johnson County K-State Research and Extension office

 Following the directions provided with the test kits and detectors is important, so the results will reveal the potential for elevated concentrations in the lowest lived-in level of the home.

-If your results are low, consider repeating the test every two or three years or whenever there is a significant change in the home’s foundation, heating system or air tightness from weatherization efforts.
+- If your results are low, consider repeating the test every five years or whenever there is a significant change in the home’s foundation, heating system or air tightness from weatherization efforts.

 If radon is present above the recommended ceiling (4.0 pCiL/Pico Curies per liter), a confirmatory test should be conducted.
 If you want to know the radon concentration in other areas of your home, conduct the desired number of tests at the same time.
 When high results are confirmed, experts recommend consulting a radon professional for mitigation system installation.

-Fee: $8 each (Cash, credit card or checks — make checks payable to "Johnson County Extension Council" Note: there is a small service charge for credit card purchases.)
+Fee: $8 each (Cash/checks — make checks payable to "Johnson County Extension Council" Note: there is a small service charge for credit card purchases.)